Teen activist Greta Thunberg responds to cartoon appearing to show her being assaulted

 Teen climate change activist Greta Thunberg has responded to a graphic cartoon appearing to depict her being sexually assaulted after a wave of social media backlash against a Canadian oil company whose logo appears on the image.

 The image appears to show a nude young girl from behind while two hands grab at her braided pigtails.
-The name "Greta" appears across her back, and below her is the logo for the Alberta-based X-Site Energy Services.
+The name "Greta" appears across her back, and below her is the logo for X-Site Energy Services of Alberta.

 On Saturday, Thunberg, 17, tweeted: "They are starting to get more and more desperate...
 This shows that we're winning."